-- Services exceed the scope of Intermittent Care in the home. - Skilled nursing resources are available in the facility. - The Skilled Care can be provided by a Home Health Agency on a per visit basis for a specific purpose. - The service is provided to a Covered Person by an independent nurse who is hired directly by the Covered Person or his/her family.
-This includes nursing services provided on an inpatient or home-care basis, whether the service is skilled or non-skilled independent nursing.
+- No skilled services are identified. - Skilled nursing resources are available in the facility. - The Skilled Care can be provided by a Home Health Agency on a per visit basis for a specific purpose. - The service is provided to a Covered Person by an independent nurse who is hired directly by the Covered Person or his/her family.
+This includes nursing services provided on an inpatient or homecare basis, whether the service is skilled or non-skilled independent nursing.